ludwigwinkler/ludwigwinkler.github.io/globalizedfinance/_posts/2022-10-09-kleptocracy.md

 Since Lebanese pound and USD were equivalent with the unsustainable peg, this amounted to 11% USD denominated profits.
 Not bad, ey?

+Ultimately, the people of Lebanon got two raw ends of a deal with the corrupt sectarian political order.
+The government had to spend a lot of precious foreign currency on pegging the currency instead of devaluing it which was done with tax payer money.
+Secondly, after protests erupted in 2019 the banks closed for an unprecedented two weeks and upon reopening restricted the depositors access to their dollars.
+While the black market exchange had already devaluated to a 1/10th of the value, the banks maintained the official peg thus giving their customers significantly less Lebanese pounds for each dollar.
+This led to the coinage (pun intended) of the term 'lollar' with the abbreviation 'lol' as the Lebanese people could look at their Dollar statements but had no means of accessing them.
+Most Lebanese have given up on the notion that they will one day recover their valuable dollar deposits as they have probably been pilfered to buy the treasury's Eurobonds on which the government defaulted.
+Thus the Dollars are most likely gone forever.

 Given the nepotism and patronage in the entire sectarian economy this raises the strong case the commercial banks in Lebanon were obviously affiliated with the corrupt power brokers and used the central bank as printing press with USD denominated profits through the peg.
 This entire financial engineering scheme amounted to little else than short-term fixes, ensuring that enough foreign currencies where in the country while paying out enormous interest rates to the commercial banks offering USD from the diaspora.
 The IMF estimates that the Lebanese commercial banks participating in the scheme made off with 5 billion USD in profits at the expense of the tax payers with the central bank loosing up to 13 billion USD.